 Step 1: Find a mortgage

-If you're ready to buy, you need to find the right mortgage deal for you.
-There are lots of things to consider, including the type of mortgage that will best work for you and how long a deal you should go for.
+If you're ready to buy a home, you'll first need to find the right mortgage deal.
+There are lots of things to consider, including the type of mortgage that will best work for you and how long a term you should go for.

-Ask your broker to calculate the total cost of your mortgage, explaining all the charges and fees - along with any conditional charges and fees such as early repayment policies.
+Ask your broker to calculate the total cost of your mortgage, explaining all the charges and fees - along with any conditional add-ons such as early repayment charges.

 You can also find mortgage deals yourself by shopping around online or speaking directly to different lenders.

-Whatever you do, don't just apply to your current bank without shopping around - it could cost you thousands more over the term of the mortgage.
+Whatever you do, don't just apply to your current bank without shopping around.
+You're unlikely to get the best deal, and this could cost you thousands more over the term of the mortgage.

 Step 2: Prepare documents for your mortgage application